mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 **DNS:**
 Domain Name System -
-DNS is the system that the internet uses to manage names of websites (e.g., `www.djangoproject.com`) to help route requests.
+DNS is the system that the internet uses to manage names of websites (e.g., `www.djangoproject.com`) to map to IP addresses to help route requests.

 **HTML:**
 Hypertext Markup Language -